Drachen Fire: Closure and demolition

 The removal of the corkscrew after the mid-course brake run failed to resolve ongoing issues with ride safety and comfort.
 Busch Gardens Williamsburg had also added two more roller coasters after Drachen Fire: Wild Maus in 1996 and Alpengeist in 1997.
 The opening of Alpengeist had made Drachen Fire obsolete, as guests preferred to ride Alpengeist.
 Local residents also complained that the screams of riders on Drachen Fire were disturbing them.
 Ultimately, the attraction was closed indefinitely in July 1998.
 According to a Daily Press report, Busch Gardens shut down the ride after a 43-year-old guest had suffered a brain injury that month.
 The following year, the park would debut another Bolliger & Mabillard roller coaster, Apollo's Chariot, while Drachen Fire sat abandoned.

 The Daily Press reported in January 1999 that the park planned to further modify the coaster.
 However, by that August, the coaster had been listed for sale for several months.
 The park had several offers but failed to reach agreements with prospective buyers.
 It remained standing in an idle state until 2002, when the decision was made to dismantle the ride and recycle the steel.
 Director of public relations Cindy Sarko stated, "There had been a steady erosion of ridership ...
 That, combined with the high operating expenses of the ride, helped park officials make the decision to shut it down."
 In June 2019, local network affiliate WAVY-TV reported that a plan was approved by local officials to construct a new ride in the former Drachen Fire location that would be approximately 355 ft in height.
+However, in September 2024, the park announced plans to build a Bolliger & Mabillard family inverted coaster on this plot instead.
+The new ride is named Big Bad Wolf: The Wolf's Revenge, in homage to the former Big Bad Wolf suspended coaster that once operated next to Drachen Fire.